Detecting Early Skin Changes in Dark Skin Tones: NPIAP Pre-Conference Workshop

 The 2019 Prevention and Treatment of Pressure Ulcers/Injuries: Clinical Practice Guidelines (CPG) recommends that when assessing darkly pigmented skin, consider assessment of skin temperature and sub-epidermal moisture as important adjunct assessment strategies.

-Additionally, new evidence-based practices were released in the Association of periOperative Registered Nurses (AORN) Preventing Pressure Injury guidelines.
+Additionally, new evidence-based practices were released in the Association of periOperative Registered Nurses (AORN) Preventing PI guidelines.
 It states, “consider skin tone variances when assessing patients’ skin for signs of pressure injury after surgery.
 Patients with darkly pigmented skin should be assessed by checking the patient’s skin temperature, and the presence of edema, induration, and pain. (abbr.)”

 Tags: No tags